 "Fully?"
 Harry paused for a moment in face confusion.
 "Oh wait you think that's the real prophesy.
 Sorry, it's a fake."

 "You lie," said Bellatrix at once.
 "You never had the chance to swap it for another, and no one had the opportunity to take it from you so-"

 Bellatrix felt the glass orb in her fingers suddenly slip away from her grasp.
 Like he figured, she'd never bothered to try and hold it back as she believed it was real, and all real prophecies are immune to being manipulated such by magic.
 It simply didn't work.

 Immediately Bellatrix's wand was up, ready to strike the boy down who'd somehow tricked her.
-Yet she held back, as she now didn't know where the real prophecy was.
-Harry on the other hand was apparently unconcerned with his mortal danger, considering the false prophecy he'd conjured so long ago before tossing it over his shoulder where it shattered on the floor.
+Yet she held back, as she now didn't know where the real prophesy was.
+Harry on the other hand was apparently unconcerned with his mortal danger, considering the false prophesy he'd conjured so long ago before tossing it over his shoulder where it shattered on the floor.